-Plane Coordinate Geometry, including equations of lines and conics.
+Plane Co-ordinate Geometry, including equations of lines and conics.
 Differential and Integral Calculus with applications.

-Text Book: Woods and Bailey: Analytic Geometry and Calculus (first half).
+Text Book: Woods and Bailey: Analytic Geometry and Calculus (first

 3. Analysis.-Tu. and Th. at 11 a. m.
+C. Walmslev.
+Prerequisite.-Mathematics 2.